majorimi/blazor-components/.github/docs/JsInterop.md

 # About

-Collection of Blazor components and extension methods that provide useful functionality which can be achieved only with Js Interop.
+Collection of Blazor components, injectable services and extension methods that provides useful functionality and event notifications which can be achieved only with JS Interop e.g.
+	scroll, clipboard, focus, resize, language detection, Geolocation, etc..
 **All components work with WebAssembly and Server hosted models**.
 For code examples [see usage](https://github.com/majorimi/blazor-components/blob/master/src/Majorsoft.Blazor.Components.TestApps.Common/Components/JSInterop.razor).